 Restart the app.
 Save the file and restart Claude Desktop.
 The tinyEmail tools will now appear in the tool picker (the 🔨 hammer icon) in your chat input bar.

-Save your Custom GPT.
-You can now open it, start a conversation, and use natural language (e.g., "List all my tinyEmail campaigns") to interact with your account.
+Your tinyEmail app is now available.
+Open any chat and use natural language (e.g. "List all my tinyEmail campaigns") to interact with your account.

 Once you have configured your chosen client, you should verify the connection.